ibm-cloud-docs/vpc/cr-intro.md

 ## Advertising routes
 {: #rt-advertising-routes}

 In the past, address prefixes within the root address prefix of the VPC were advertised to the Direct Link and Transit Gateway.
 However, you could not advertise your address prefixes outside the root address prefix of the VPC.
 Route advertisement adds this capability.
-For example, review the following routes,  which advertises the route: `0.0.0.0/0` in all zones to a zone-specific next hop.
+For example, Figure 1 advertises the route `0.0.0.0/0` in all zones to a zone-specific next hop.

 ![Edge proxy firewall use case](/images/advertise-routes.png){: caption="Figure 1.
 Advertising routes" caption-side="bottom}